blueblueblu3/C_U_L8R/README.md

 ## Getting started:

-Download the file _"c u l8r V1"_; this is a TouchDesiger file, so to run it you will need to [install it](https://derivative.ca/)
+Download the file _"C U L8R V1.toe"_; this is a TouchDesiger file, so to run it you will need to [install it](https://derivative.ca/)

 You can view a tutorial on how to use _"c u l8r V1"_ [here](https://youtu.be/MY8pdXI6mW4)